MessageSquarex4

 What Conversational AI Actually Does Differently

-Three capabilities separate a real conversational AI platform from an HR chatbot or a glorified form:
+Three capabilities separate a real conversational AI platform from a transactional HR interface or a glorified form:

 1. Adaptive questioning.
 The next question is generated based on the last answer — not pulled from a static tree.
 If an employee mentions workload, the conversation goes into workload.
 If they mention a manager, it goes into that.
 The employee feels heard because they are.